nagasudhirpulla/taming_python/blog/skills/matplotlib_dual_axis.md

 -   A secondary Y axis can be derived from an existing axis using conversion functions
 -   As shown in the example, a Fahrenheit axis can be derived from Celsius axis using the `secondary_yaxis` function
+- The position of the secondary axis with respect to the existing axis is to be mentioned (In this example, it is mentioned as -0.25)
 -   The conversion functions for primary to secondary axis values and secondary to primary axis values are to be mentioned

 ## References